marijnh/Eloquent-JavaScript/10_modules.md

 {{index "CommonJS modules"}}

-The most widely used approach to bolted-on JavaScript modules is called _CommonJS modules_.
-It was popularized because ((Node.js)) uses it, and is the system used by most packages on ((NPM)).
+The most widely used approach to bolted-on JavaScript modules is called _CommonJS modules_. ((Node.js)) uses it, and is the system used by most packages on ((NPM)).

 {{index "require function"}}

 The main concept in CommonJS modules is a function called `require`.
-When you call this with the module name of your dependency, it makes sure this module is loaded and returns its ((interface)).
+When you call this with the module name of a dependency, it makes sure the module is loaded and returns its ((interface)).

 {{index "exports object"}}

-Because the loader takes care of wrapping the module in a function to create a local ((scope)), modules themselves can be written without any additional clutter like a wrapper function.
+Because the loader wraps the module code in a function, modules themselves don't have to create a wrapping function to simulate the local scope.
 The only thing they have to do is call `require` to access their dependencies, and put their interface in the object bound to `exports`.

 {{index "formatDate module", "Date class", "ordinal package", "date-names package"}}